jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/envelope/inviteToEnvelope/inviteToEnvelopeByEmail.rst

 * If you leave the email address at the input at the processing flow, participant will be invited by email
 * If you select the mailbox from the drop-down list at the processing flow, participant will get envelope as usual

-Auto Deposit Function
+"Default mailbox" function
 =====================

-The envelope sent via email can be automatically assigned to a mailbox with the Auto Deposit function.
+The envelope sent via email can be automatically assigned to a mailbox with the "Default mailbox" function.

-* Open 'User Profile'
+* Open "User Profile"
-* Select proper mailbox in 'Auto Deposit Mailbox'
+* Select proper mailbox in "Default mailbox"
 * All envelopes will go to this mailbox automatically without invitations
-* By default 'Auto Deposit Mailbox' is set to user's personal mailbox
+* The user's personal mailbox is set to "Default Mailbox" by default

-.. note:: The user has the option to select an auto-deposit mailbox in the invitation email under the mailbox selection menu.
+.. note:: The user has the option to select an default mailbox in the invitation email under the mailbox selection menu.

-How to accept invitation and send envelope without authorisation (for guests)?
+How to accept invitation and send envelope without authorization (for guests)?
 ==============================================================================

 1. To accept the invitation to the envelope, the user must follow the link sent to their email address.
 You have received a new envelope message will be displayed.